Home

 The Vocabulary of Transformation Geometry

-In short, a transformation is a copy of a geometric figure, where the copy holds some certain properties.
+In short, a transformation is a copy of a geometric figure, where the copy holds certain properties.
 Think of when you copy/paste a picture on your computer.

 The original figure is called the pre-image; the new (copied) picture is called the image of the transformation.